Dr Seth Osborne

-- I am committed to my work and my professional development: I work full time as a counsellor/psychotherapist.
-I have regular supervision from a Consultant Psychotherapist in the NHS for my adult cases, and for my work with children, supervision with an experienced School Counsellor and successful author.
+- I work full time as a counsellor/psychotherapist.
+I have regular supervision from a retired Consultant Psychotherapist in the NHS for my adult cases, and for my work with children, supervision with a Counselling Psychologist who works privately and in the NHS.
 As part of my training I have also engaged in long-term psychotherapy, and so also have personal experience of what works and what doesn't.

-- My approach is based on a number of well-regarded theoretical models, including psychodynamics, existential-phenomenology, cognitive-behavioural therapy (CBT), and person-centred therapy.
+- My approach is based on a number of well-regarded theoretical models, including psychodynamic psychotherapy (my primary influence), existential-phenomenology, cognitive-behavioural therapy (CBT), and person-centred therapy.

 What are the first steps?

-Make contact by either phone or email - giving information about why you've got in touch (although there's no need to go into lots of detail) and stating whether you have a preference to be see in in Oxford or Witney. we will meet for an assessment in which we will discuss your situation, and decide together whether therapy with me could benefit you.
+Make contact by either phone or email - giving information about why you've got in touch (although there's no need to go into lots of detail) and stating whether you have a preference to be seen in Oxford or Witney.
+We will then arrange to meet for an assessment in which we will discuss your situation and decide together whether therapy with me could benefit you.

 Training, qualifications & experience

-PsychD (Doctorate) in Psychotherapy and Counselling at Roehampton University.
+- PsychD (Doctorate) in Psychotherapy and Counselling at Roehampton University (2015)

-BSc in Psychology and Cognitive Neuroscience at Nottingham University.
+- BSc in Psychology and Cognitive Neuroscience at Nottingham University (2004)